 Children educated at St Peter & St Paul Carbrooke Church of England Primary Academy and Nursery are tolerant, committed and confident.
 The school works with the community to develop citizens who will lead happy and rewarding lives.

 Our aims and values can be found within this website, as well as around our school.
 Our values and vision are at the heart of all we do and believe in.
 This is linked to 'Fruit of the Spirit':

 22 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, 23 gentleness and self-control.
 Against such things there is no law.

 This passage embraces the social, moral, spiritual and cultural journey that children and adults work by every single day.
 The biblical text supports all that we do and this is evident within the school.
 We look at the school vision and can easily identify why this biblical passage is the most relevant.

 Our Collective Worship always ends with prayers and a grace.
 The children often write their own prayers.
-Each class takes responsibility for a collective worship on a Monday - linking with our value of that half term, as well as their own curriculum learning.
+Each class takes responsibility for a collective worship on a Tuesday - linking with our value of that half term, as well as their own curriculum learning.

 This is the School Prayer

 This is our school.